7 Tips for Breaking in Ruffwear Dog Boots

 Stop and Check

 Each time you use the boots during the break-in period, stop and check for rubbing and hot spots.
 This is also a great time to check the strap tension and fit to make sure the boots stay secure.
+Often we find you need to pull them tighter than you think to ensure they do not pull off the boot.

 Protect Dew Claws

 Dogs have dew claws in different positions, and some times it can make the fit of the boot uncomfortable.
 Check the dew claw and cover up to stop rubbing if needed.
-A sock (see below) can help, as can some vet tape to strap it, if it is positioned that it gets caught on the boot.
+A sock (see below) can help, as can some vet tape to strap it, if it is positioned as such, that it gets caught on the boot.

 Just like socks help with the overall comfort of our shoes, boot liners can help with a dog’s overall comfort, providing a soft wicking layer between the paw and the boot.
 Socks can also help protect the dew claws and enhance fit.